oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Cyber defense systems that are utilizing OpenC2 may require the following components to implement the SLPF profile:

 * OpenC2 Producers: Devices that send commands, receive responses, and manage the execution of commands involving one or more SLPF or other actuators with SLPF capability.
-The OpenC2 producer needs _a priori_ knowledge of which commands the actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
+The OpenC2 Producer needs _a priori_ knowledge of which commands the actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
 * OpenC2 Consumers: Devices or instances that provide stateless packet filtering functions.
 Typically these are actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards commands to the actuator).

 Though cyber defense components, devices, systems and/or instances may  may implement multiple actuator profiles, a particular OpenC2 message may reference at most a single actuator profile.
 The scope of this document is limited to SLPF.